-FINANCIAL SUPPORT & ADVICE
+FINANCIAL SUPPORT AND ADVICE

-If you have any further financial queries the Client Services Team will be happy to assist.
+If you have any further financial queries, the Client Services Team will be happy to assist.
 Please call 01737 788444 or visit us at the College.

-• Relevant partner organisations will receive updates on fees policies.
+- Relevant partner organisations will receive updates on fees policies.

-• All applicants receiving an offer of a place will be advised in writing of the fees that will apply to them, and of the nature and level of support that is available.
+- All applicants receiving an offer of a place will be advised in writing of the fees that will apply to them, and of the nature and level of support that is available.

 All tuition fees are payable annually.
 Fees quoted will be for the current academic year.
 Further fees will be payable in subsequent years for courses of more than 1 year duration.
 Fees in subsequent years may show an inflationary increase.

-Full-time students from the UK/EU who are studying for their first degree or other higher education course can apply to the Student Loans Company for a Tuition Fee Loan for the full amount (this will be paid directly to the College).
+Full-time students from the UK/EU who are studying for their first degree or other Higher Education course can apply to the Student Loans Company for a Tuition Fee Loan for the full amount (this will be paid directly to the College).
 Part-time students from the UK/EU studying for their first degree or other Higher Education course can also get a Tuition Fee Loan.

-Further details of student loans and how to apply can be found by following this link: http://www.direct.gov.uk/studentfinance.
+Further details of Student Loans and how to apply can be found by following this link: http://www.direct.gov.uk/studentfinance.
 Advice sessions can also be booked through Client Services.